National Careers Service: Services

+Availability

-The National Careers Service offer is available throughout England, with devolved responsibility for careers advice in Scotland, Wales and Northern Ireland.
+It is available online, over the phone, by email, and by post.
+The service is available throughout England, with devolved responsibility for careers advice in Scotland, Wales and Northern Ireland.

 Publicly funded careers services for Northern Ireland, Scotland and Wales are provided by Careers Service Northern Ireland, Skills Development Scotland and Careers Wales respectively.
 There is also a dedicated careers service for the Isle of Man.

-Service access

-The National Careers Service can be accessed online, by telephone, or face-to-face for those who are 19 or over.

-Website

-The National Careers Service website contains sections on careers information and help to plan and implement career development activities.
-This can be accessed independently of careers advisers.